Riocodex/nftGame/README.md

 ## FURTHER ADVANCEMENTS
 - The game will be a very cool game
 - We will have our very own marketplace(makes it easier for users to sell their nfts immediately)
+- monetize the application(some certain nft will be put in contract)